BorisKozo/extensibility.js/README.md

 Forcefully clears all the builders from the internal structures.
 You should never call this function unless you are absolutely sure you know what you are doing.

+## Optional Concepts
+All the concepts in the following paragraphs are completely optional.
+They are here to help you organize your code into well known patterns with the help of this library.

+## Services

 ## Unit Tests

 1. Be sure you have NodeJS and NPM installed on your system